mdarlow/Internship-C-Sharp/README.md

 ### New Message Bar

-For this Story, my task was to create a messaging area on layout.
+My task was to create a messaging area on layout.
 I was provided an image to replicate which was to be fixed to the bottom-left of the screen.
 The green dot and the value were to be hardcoded at the time.

 #### New Message bar screenshot: